ddella/WebSocket/README.md

 3. Install Node JS modules.

 This command starts the WebSocket server container and opens a shell.
 We need to install some packages before starting the server.
 The modules installed in the container will be permanent because the container maps it's `/run` directory on your local drive.
 The modules should be installed in `$PWD/server/node_modules`.
-If you terminate and restart the container in the same `$PWD` all modules will already be installed.
+If you terminate and restart the container in the same `$PWD`, all modules will be available.

-Install the WebSocket module
 ```command
 # install the WebSocket module
 npm install --save-dev ws